 d.
 Eligibility and Appointment

-1. The Committee shall meet at the ANS Winter and Annual
+1. The Committee shall meet at the ANS Winter and Annual meetings, as needed.

 9.5 Conference Selection Committee – Shall be composed of eight (8) members who shall be responsible for recommending to the Executive Committee host organizations for meetings sponsored or co-sponsored by the division.